paritytech/substrate-api-sidecar/README.md

 ### Prometheus server

-Prometheus metrics can be enabled by running sidecar with the following env configuration : `SAS_METRICS_ENABLED`=true
+Prometheus metrics can be enabled by running sidecar with the following env configuration: `SAS_METRICS_ENABLED`=true

 You can also expand the metrics tracking capabilities to include query params by running: